nixworks/public/news/2010/01/16/README.md

 ##### Australian
 ### [Australian police bust a $A18 million cannabis crop.
 The cannabis crop has been found growing on leased land in a national park in northern New South Wales. ](/news/2010/01/16/australian-police-bust-a-a18-million-cannabis-crop-the-cannabis-crop-has-been-found-growing-on-leased-land-in-a-national-park-in-northern.md)
-_Context: Australian, national park, NSW, cannabis_
+_Context: Australian, NSW, national park, cannabis_

 ##### Japan
 ### [Japanese politician Ichiro Ozawa vows to stay on after the arrests of several of his aides in a growing funding scandal in the Democratic Party of Japan. ](/news/2010/01/16/japanese-politician-ichiro-ozawa-vows-to-stay-on-after-the-arrests-of-several-of-his-aides-in-a-growing-funding-scandal-in-the-democratic-pa.md)
-_Context: Ichiro Ozawa, Japan, Democratic Party_
+_Context: Ichiro Ozawa, Democratic Party, Japan_

 ## [Previous Day...](/news/2010/01/15/index.md)